 Coverage Provided by Alaska Workers’ Compensation Insurance

-Workers’ Compensation insurance in Alaska covers your medical expenses, including exams, treatments, and rehabilitation.
-You also receive lost wage benefits to support you while you recover.
+Workers’ compensation insurance in Alaska pays for all necessary medical expenses, exams, treatments, rehabilitation, and follow-up care.
+You also receive lost-wage benefits to keep you financially steady while you recover.

-If your injury prevents you from returning to your previous job, retraining benefits help you learn new skills.
-Permanent injury benefits offer long-term financial assistance if you can’t work again, while death benefits provide funeral expenses and payments to your dependents, ensuring support for your family.
+If your injury keeps you from returning to your previous job, retraining benefits help you develop new skills and move into a different role.
+Permanent injury benefits provide long-term financial support if you cannot work again, while death benefits cover funeral costs and ongoing payments for your dependents, protecting your family’s stability.

 Eligibility and Mandatory Coverage Requirements